 Legal Reasoning carries 28-32 marks on CLAT — the highest-weighted section alongside Current Affairs.
 Every question follows the same structure: a legal principle, a fact pattern, and a question that asks you to apply the principle to the facts.
 The skill being tested is not legal knowledge but the ability to read a rule, understand its components, and apply it to a new situation.

-Below are five practice sets covering the core areas tested on CLAT: tort law (negligence and defamation), contract law (offer, acceptance, and consideration), criminal law (mens rea and self-defence), constitutional law (Article 21 and reasonable restrictions), and family law (maintenance).
-Each set includes a legal principle, a realistic fact pattern, and 3-4 MCQs with the correct answer indicated.
+Below are twelve practice sets covering the core areas tested on CLAT: tort law (negligence, strict liability, nuisance), contract law (offer and acceptance, misrepresentation, breach and remedies), criminal law (mens rea and self-defence, attempt and abetment), constitutional law (Articles 14, 19, and 21), and family law (maintenance).
+Each set includes a legal principle, a realistic fact pattern, and 3-5 MCQs with the correct answer indicated.
 Use these to build your passage-reading discipline before moving to timed practice.

 Each set follows the CLAT format.
 Read the principle first, then the fact pattern, then attempt the questions before checking answers.
 Correct answers are highlighted with an accent border and marked with an asterisk (*).